zot/libp2p-websocket/README.md

 `./libp2p-connection -browser chat.html` will start the relay and pop the chat example in a browser

+In development, you can use -files to point to the live html/js/css files your are editing.
+Be aware, however, that it only accepts one -files argument so you can only have one directory.
+The easiest way to use it for development is to make a development directory and symlink the examples/* and html/* files into it.

 ## Usage:
 ```
 Usage of ./libp2p-connection: